pico-cs/docker-build/README.md

 instead of dealing with the different SDKs and toolchains needed to build on your local environment.

-So here we are using the nice [Docker build capabilities](https://www.docker.com/) to get the things done.
+So we are using the nice [Docker build capabilities](https://www.docker.com/) to get things done.

 ## Usage